martinaalvera/Documentation/user_documentation/galaxy/galaxy.rst

 Galaxy access
 -------------

-Once your Galaxy instance a confirmation e-mail is sent, to the Laniake user and to the galaxy administrator email, if different, with the URL of Galaxy and user credentials.
+Once your Galaxy instance a confirmation e-mail is sent, to the Laniakea user and to the galaxy administrator email, if different, with the URL of Galaxy and user credentials.

 ..
 Warning::